Jenna Johnson Rocks Red Heels, Shows Off Lots Of Leg On Instagram

 According to a professional biography of the dancer posted to the show’s official site, Jenna is a five-time U.S. National Latin Champion, U.S. National Youth 10 Dance Champion, as well as a three-time National Contemporary Winner.
 In 2012, she represented the United States at the World Latin Championships held in Beijing, China.

-Jenna was also featured on the television series So You Think You Can Dance during Season 10, 13 and 14.
+Jenna was also featured on the television series So You Think You Can Dance during Seasons 10, 13, and 14.

-Dancing With the Stars airs Mondays at 8 p.m.
+Dancing with the Stars airs Mondays at 8 p.m.
 EST on ABC.